 The backsplash in the kitchen was just drywall and looked so unfinished.
 I didn’t want to get into tile just to tear it out a couple years later.
 I decided to stencil a tile design using the upper & lower cabinet colors.
 I think it came out super cute! click here to read more about this project

 There are three light fixtures in the ceiling – one was a ceiling fan with no light and the other two were rusty and gross.
-I don’t love ceiling fans and because this one didn’t have a built in light, the entire right side of the room has zero lighting beyond the windows.
+I don’t love ceiling fans and this one didn’t even have a built in light, so the entire right side of the room has zero lighting beyond the windows.
 So I swapped the ceiling fan for a semi flush mount light, and swapped the two side lights for some more modern glass fixtures.

 For a little bit of extra storage and counter area I pushed this slim cabinet against the counter return.
 This was a cabinet that came out of our old bathroom so I already had it and it fit pretty perfectly!
 The stools also came along from our old house where we had counter seating.
 At this house we don’t really have counter seating because there is no where to put your legs but it’s somewhere to sit anyway.

 I was faced with this large blank wall just begging for something.
 I’ve had these hanging rails for years, I used to hang my necklaces on them.
 They look much nicer in the kitchen!
 I bought the bread boards on Etsy, and the copper mold & old kitchen utensils came from Ebay.
 Add a few hanging faux plants and the rails were complete! click here to read more about how to style kitchen rails

-My lemon tree normally lives on the patio, but spends the winter in the kitchen were it’s warmer.
+My lemon tree normally lives on the patio, but spends the winter in the kitchen where it’s warmer.
 The antique chair in the corner was part of a group of old chairs I got for free and fixed up, click here to read more about that project